Ati-74/Image-processing-pipelines/CellProfiler_Omnipose Pipelines/README.md

 ```
 (On some systems, use `python3 --version`.)

    b.
-Ensure Compatibility</br>
+Ensure Compatibility

-CellProfiler-Omnipose is compatible only with Python 3.8 and Python 3.9.</br>
+CellProfiler-Omnipose is compatible only with Python 3.8 and Python 3.9.

-If your Python version is below 3.8, above 3.9, or not installed, proceed with the installation steps below.</br>
+If your Python version is below 3.8, above 3.9, or not installed, proceed with the installation steps below.

    c.
 Install Python
       - For Windows:
       Download the required version from the official Python website: